Let's Turn It On

 Written by Freddie Mercury

-A good little track recorded as a demo for the Mr. Bad Guy album, this sounds a bit like "Foolin' Around."
+Recorded on February 10, 1984 in Musicland Studios, Money Can't Buy Happiness is a good little track recorded as a demo for the Mr. Bad Guy album.
+The song sounds a bit like "Foolin' Around".
 With a bit more work, this probably could have been finished and maybe ended up as an album track.

 Love Makin' Love (Demo) 3:35